 Do you remember how when David Letterman enjoyed one of his guests, he’d invite him or her to stay past the commercial break?
 Do you remember how seldom it happened?
 It was a high compliment to the guest.
 Sort of like Letterman, I seldom test a camera beyond one roll of film.
 On that rare occasion I seriously enjoy one, I’ll go for a second roll.
 Upon finishing the Fujicolor, I immediately loaded some Kodak Tri-X and kept going.
 I shot most of the roll on a day out with Margaret, which included visiting a little curiosity shop in Broad Ripple.

 I love vintage mechanical and electronic items.
 If I had money and space, I’d collect typewriters.
-And radios and televisions.
-Oh gosh, televisions!
+And watches and radios.
+And, oh gosh, televisions!
 Margaret is grateful that I lack money and space.
 The cameras I have stuffed into every nook and cranny are more than enough.

 This is my favorite coffee shop in Indianapolis.
-I used to go over there on Saturday mornings with a pen and a notebook and freewrite while I sipped whatever varietal they had on the brew.
-No frilly coffee drinks for me: I take mine black.
+I used to go over there on Saturday mornings and freewrite while I sipped a cup, black.
+No frilly coffee drinks for me.
 Somehow I haven’t been in there for three years.
 I must rectify this situation.

 I finished up the roll with a few la-de-da shots around the house.
-I must have the most-photographed home in Indianapolis.
+It’s easily the most-photographed home in Indianapolis.

 To see more of my photos from these rolls, check out my Canon EOS A2e gallery.

 The Canon EOS A2e is not just a well-featured instrument, it’s great fun.
 For most everyday shooting, you don’t have to use the cumbersome controls.
 Just dial in P, or Av, and enjoy pleasant shooting.
 If it weren’t for that awkward and failure-prone back dial, this camera would be truly great.